-Medicaid has long been the primary payer of publicly funded family planning care, and its importance will only grow as implementation of the Affordable Care Act (ACA) leads to expansion of Medicaid programs for Americans with incomes up to 133% of the federal poverty level (FPL) in 2014.
+Medicaid’s importance in providing publicly funded family planning care will only grow as implementation of the Affordable Care Act (ACA) leads to expansion of Medicaid programs in many states for Americans with incomes up to 138% of the federal poverty level (FPL) beginning in 2014.

 Medicaid Family Planning Listserv

-This listserv will provide a year-round forum for family planning administrators, providers, and state Medicaid program staff to share information with their peers across the country on a variety of topics, including patient outreach and enrollment, provider reimbursement and navigating multiple funding sources with different requirements.
-NFPRHA will share information on legislation and regulations impacting Medicaid family planning and will occasionally request information from listserv participants to support its work on family planning, Medicaid and Affordable Care Act implementation.
+This listserv provides a year-round forum for family planning administrators, providers, and state Medicaid program staff to share information with their peers across the country on a variety of topics, including patient outreach and enrollment, provider reimbursement and navigating multiple funding sources with different requirements.
+NFPRHA will share information on legislation and regulations impacting Medicaid family planning and will occasionally request information from listserv participants to support its work on family planning, Medicaid and ACA implementation.

 Subscribe to NFPRHA Medicaid Family Planning Listserv today.